apple patient

 Printed circuit board, motherboard.
 Abstract technological background.
 Computer technology, processor, microchip.
 Artificial intelligence, big data.
 Futuristic vector design, cyber innovation concept

 Apple is expected to unveil the “M2” chip sometime in 2022.
 While there are some rumors about the improvements the chip will bring to the Mac, a MacWorld writer is of the opinionthat you can get a more accurate idea of how big an upgrade the "M2" will be by looking at Apple's A-series chips.
 The report starts with the assumption that the M2 chip will be similar to the M1 as the A15 Bionic is to the A14 Bionic.
-From there, it extrapolates what the "M2" might look like if it makes a similar jump.
+From there, it extrapolates what the "M2" might look like if it makes a similar leap.

 “M2” chip: Performance jump could be high